top of page

 2. Portfolio Ratio

-As more professionals turn to GPTs to solve immediate challenges or initiate self-directed learning, I’m seeing the market value for knowledge base training decreasing.
-If professionals can access self-directed learning via GPT, they likely won't pay for courses covering that knowledge base.
-This has caused more professional associations to struggle to sell their knowledge base programs, but skill dev training remains marketable.
-In my company's assessment of professional association and continuing education company learning portfolios, we have found that the majority of programs provide foundational information rather than facilitate skill development.
+As more professionals turn to GPTs for immediate challenges or self-directed learning, I’m noticing a decline in the market value for knowledge base training.
+If professionals can access self-directed learning through GPT, they likely won’t pay for courses covering that same knowledge base.
+This trend has led many professional associations to struggle with selling their knowledge base programs, while skill development training remains marketable.

-Granted, specialized expertise still holds a strong value proposition; but in the current skills-first job market, I recommend having your learning teams prioritize skill development in their education portfolios.
-AI tools can enable companies to assemble knowledge base learning quickly so that L&D teams can dedicate more resources to designing and facilitating high-impact skilling, upskilling and reskilling training.
+In my company's assessment of professional association and continuing education company learning portfolios, we found that most programs provide foundational information rather than facilitate skill development.
+Granted, specialized expertise still holds strong value.
+However, in the current skills-first job market, I recommend that learning teams prioritize skill development in their education portfolios.
+AI tools can help companies quickly assemble knowledge base learning, allowing L&D teams to focus more on designing and facilitating impactful skilling, upskilling, and reskilling training.

 3. Governance